hsiehsc/referenceusa_webscrape/README.md

 1. Download and install [RStudio Desktop](https://www.rstudio.com/products/rstudio/download/).
 As of the time of writing this tutorial, the current download is **RStudio-1.2.1335.exe**.
 2. Download and install [RTools](https://cran.r-project.org/bin/windows/Rtools/).
 As of the time of writing this tutorial, the current download is **Rtools35.exe**. *Download the recommended version instead of the experimental version*
 3. If you do not have Mozilla Firefox installed, install [Firefox](https://www.mozilla.org/en-US/firefox/)
-4. Open the **webscrape.R** file.
-If Windows does not automatically associate the .R file extension with R, you may need to manually open up RStudio and open the webscrape.R file.
-In the top left corner of RStudio, File -> Open File -> navigate to webscrape.R.
+4. Open RStudio and copy and paste the **webscrape.R** file into the top left quadrant of RStudio.
+The file can be found above the readme.

 ### Step 1
 1. **NOTE**: If this is your **first** time setting up RStudio, run the code under Step 1 labeled as only needing to be run **once**.
 To do this, highlight the block of code and hit run in the top right of the quadrant.